aperofsky/aperofsky.github.io/_pages/research.md

 ## Operational involvement in the COVID-19 pandemic response and disease predictions

 * 2023 – 2024, [Dashboard of SARS-CoV-2 variant forecasts for Washington and other US states](https://seattleflu.org/sars-cov-2-forecasts), hosted by the Seattle Flu Alliance (In collaboration with the [Nextstrain](https://nextstrain.org/) team)
 * 2022 – 2024, Contributor to the [US CDC FluSight Forecasting Collaboration](https://www.cdc.gov/flu/weekly/flusight/index.html).
-Submitted weekly short-term forecasts of influenza hospitalizations in the US during the 2022-23 and 2023-24 seasons.
+Submitted weekly short-term forecasts of influenza hospitalizations during the 2022-23 and 2023-24 seasons.
 * 2022 – 2024, Contributor to the [US Influenza Scenario Modeling Hub](https://fluscenariomodelinghub.org/).
-Submitted long-term scenario projections of influenza hospitalizations in the US during the 2022-23 and 2023-24 seasons.
+Submitted long-term scenario projections of influenza hospitalizations during the 2022-23 and 2023-24 seasons.
 * 2020 – 2022, Developed the analysis, wrote the first report, and provided technical support to [South Africa's National Institute for Communicable Diseases](https://www.nicd.ac.za/) for their [COVID-19 Private Consultations Excess Respiratory Encounters Reports](https://www.nicd.ac.za/diseases-a-z-index/disease-index-covid-19/surveillance-reports/private-consultations-excess-respiratory-encounters/).
-These reports tracked excess respiratory encounters at hospitals, emergency departments, and primary care providers to monitor COVID-19 and RSV activity across different age groups and provinces.
+Reports tracked excess respiratory encounters at hospitals, emergency departments, and primary care providers to monitor COVID-19 and RSV activity across different age groups and provinces.
 * 2019 – 2022, Contributor to the US Department of Defense COVID + ILI Forecasting Collaboration.
 Submitted weekly short-term forecasts of influenza-like illness and COVID-like illness cases on US military bases during the 2019-20, 2020-21, and 2021-22 seasons.

 ### Publications and Reports
 * Mathis, S.M., A.E.
 Webber, ..., **A.C.
-Perofsky**, ...
-R.K.
-Borchering (110 authors).
-Evaluation of FluSight influenza forecasting in the 2021-22 and 2022-23 seasons with a new target laboratory-confirmed influenza hospitalizations.
+Perofsky**, ... _et al_.
+(110 authors) Evaluation of FluSight influenza forecasting in the 2021-22 and 2022-23 seasons with a new target laboratory-confirmed influenza hospitalizations.
 2023. _medRxiv_, 2023.12.08.23299726.
 [Preprint](https://doi.org/10.1101/2023.12.08.23299726) (In revision)
 * [COVID-19 Private Consultations Excess Respiratory Encounters Reports](https://www.nicd.ac.za/diseases-a-z-index/disease-index-covid-19/surveillance-reports/private-consultations-excess-respiratory-encounters/), National Institute for Communicable Diseases, South Africa.
-Reports were updated on a bi-weekly or monthly basis from September 2020 to April 2022.
+Reports were updated on a biweekly or monthly basis from September 2020 to April 2022.

 ## Doctoral research: Ecological, evolutionary, and behavioral determinants of gut microbiomes in Malagasy mammals.